6G Localization and Sensing in the Near Field: Features, Opportunities, and Challenges: Open Research Challenges

 \subsection{Extended and Non-Isotropic Targets}

 Spatially extended and non-isotropic targets pose both modeling and signal processing challenges in NF \ac{las}.
-Isotropic reflectivity (often associated with point targets) means that the complex channel gain of a target (including the effects of radar cross-section, scattering-induced phase shift, and path attenuation) is the same for all transmit-receive pairs \cite{nearfieldSense_TWC_2022}.
-However, non-isotropic scattering \cite{nearfieldSense_TWC_2022} happens in widely distributed and densely deployed \ac{dmimo} systems, as well as in the scenarios where the target is sufficiently close to the transceivers to make it spatially extended.
-The extended and non-isotropic properties of targets directly hinder the sensing applications using high-resolution phase-coherent processing algorithms, and affect localization applications with such objects creating \ac{nlos} paths.
-Novel algorithms such as tracking the complex scattering coefficients of targets across consecutive snapshots, leveraging adaptive signal processing techniques to extend the coherent aperture, adopting machine learning for target detection and sensing can be developed, without ignoring the high computational complexity and the tuning of hyperparameters.
+Isotropic reflectivity (often associated with point targets) means that the complex channel gain of a target (including the effects of radar cross-section, scattering-induced phase shift, and path attenuation) is the same for all transmit-receive antenna pairs \cite{nearfieldSense_TWC_2022}.
+However, non-isotropic scattering \cite{nearfieldSense_TWC_2022} happens in widely distributed and densely deployed \ac{dmimo} systems, as well as in scenarios where the target is sufficiently close to the antennas to make it spatially extended. {This is not because of the change of the target itself, but rather the NF condition makes the point-target model invalid for L\&S}.
+The extended and non-isotropic properties of targets {significantly impede} sensing applications {that employ} high-resolution phase-coherent processing algorithms, and {impair} localization applications {by introducing \ac{nlos} paths, complicating the localization process.} Novel algorithms, such as tracking the complex scattering coefficients of targets across consecutive snapshots, leveraging adaptive signal processing techniques to extend the coherent aperture, and machine learning-based methods for target detection, can be developed.